A Rod Shaped Bacterium Is Called A

 • Biochemical Tests: Biochemical tests can be used to identify specific species of bacilli based on their metabolic properties.

-• Molecular Tests: Molecular tests, such as PCR (polymerase chain reaction), can detect the presence of specific bacterial DNA or RNA in a sample.
+• Molecular Tests: Molecular tests, such as PCR (polymerase chain reaction), can detect the presence of specific bacterial DNA or RNA in a sample Nothing fancy..

 Treatment of infections caused by bacilli typically involves antibiotics.
-However, antibiotic resistance is a growing concern, so it is important to use antibiotics judiciously and to perform antibiotic susceptibility testing to ensure that the chosen antibiotic is effective against the specific bacteria causing the infection.
+That said, antibiotic resistance is a growing concern, so it actually matters more than it seems.
 For infections caused by toxin-producing bacilli, such as Clostridium tetani and Clostridium botulinum, antitoxins may be used to neutralize the toxins.

 Preventing Infections: Hygiene and Public Health Measures